jameslesmg/advent-of-code/README.md

 ---

-There may a scenrio where we need to map each item in the input, for example let's say that we wanted to double each number:
+There may a scenario where we need to map each item in the input, for example let's say that we wanted to double each number:

 ```
 1